dataluscorp/browser/modules/libpref/docs/index.md

 User pref values are initialized from `prefs.js` and (if present) `user.js`, in the user's profile.
 This only happens once, in the parent process.
-Note that `prefs.js` is managed by Firefox, and regularly overwritten. `user.js` is created and managed by the user, and Firefox only reads it.
+Note that `prefs.js` is managed by Datalus, and regularly overwritten. `user.js` is created and managed by the user, and Datalus only reads it.

 These files are not JavaScript; the `.js` suffix is present for historical